 In the 1970s, Dick Oakes taught for Mary Ann's class.

 Interestingly, when the Moiseyev Dance Company first performed in New York, they visited Folk Dance House to learn American dances!
 In 1980, the Lincoln Center Library and Museum of the Performing arts in New York was host to an exhibition of authentic folk costumes from around the world.
 The international celebration was to honor Michael and Mary Ann (from whose collection they used some 35 folk costumes) who had done so much to keep alive America's ethnic traditions.

 In 1994, Michael closed the Main Folk Dance Camp, having become dismayed over perceived mismanagement, disrespect of primary-source dance teachers, record piracy, and the replacement of folk dances with novelty dances.
 At a new site in 1995, under the direction of folks from whom Michael had distanced himself, began Mainewoods Dance Camp.
 In 2002, the Mainewoods camp returned to the original Maine Folk Dance Camp site (the property had been sold and is now known as Camp Manasseh).

 Beginning in the late 1960s, the availability of easily recorded tape cassettes brought on the destruction of the folk dance record industry, including the Folk Dancer label.
 Because of these feelings, he refused to sell records from his alleged stock of 50,000 Folk Dancer records for the last 20 years of his life.
-Since Michael's death in 1996, the Kentucky Dance Foundation has become the owner of the Folk Dancer record label, and has put the recordings out in CD form.
+Since Michael's death in 1996, the Kentucky Dance Foundation under the guidance of Stew Shacklette has become the owner of the Folk Dancer record label, and has put the recordings out in CD form.

 Among the Herman's publications are